RWS/studio-api-docs/apiconcepts/filetypesupport/the_filter_preview.md

 The Filter Preview
 ==

-The preview functionality in the <Var:ProductName> allows you to display the currently opened document (which is available in the bilingual SDL XLIFF format) in native format.
+The preview functionality in the <Var:ProductName> allows you to display the currently opened document (which is available in the bilingual SDLXliff format) in native format.
 For example, if user has Microsoft Word document opened in <Var:ProductName>, he/she can use the preview feature to see what the target document will look like when opened in Microsoft Word proper.

 **<Var:ProductName> offers the following types of preview:**
 --